Getty Images/iStockphoto

 What's the difference between internet and Ethernet?

-The internet connects users from all over the world in a single massive network.
-Devices on the internet can talk to one another using the global infrastructure.
+The internet is an interconnected network that connects users from all over the world in a single massive system.
+Devices on the internet can talk to one another within the global infrastructure.
 Ethernet connects devices in a local area network (LAN), which is a much smaller collection of interconnected devices.
 Devices can use Ethernet to connect within their LAN and also to the internet.

 What is the internet?

-The internet is a global interconnected network comprising thousands of networks.
+The internet is a GAN that comprises thousands of networks and users worldwide.
 It wasn't always this expansive, though.
-When the internet's predecessor, ARPANET, was created in the 1960s, only computers on the same network could communicate with each other through packet switching.
+Government researchers created the internet's predecessor, Advanced Research Projects Agency Network, or ARPANET, in the 1960s to share data and information with each other across the network.
+Only computers on the same network could communicate with each other through packet switching.

-It wasn't until the early 1980s that a team of engineers created a way for computers located on different networks to communicate with each other via Transmission Control Protocol/Internet Protocol (TCP/IP).
+It wasn't until the early 1980s that a team of engineers created a way for computers located on different networks to communicate with each other via TCP/IP.
 TCP/IP was the catalyst that prompted the internet to grow into the resource it has become.
-Without TCP/IP and other protocols that emerged, devices located across separate networks wouldn't be able to communicate with each other.
+Without TCP/IP and other protocols that emerged, devices located across separate networks aren't able to communicate with each other.

 Since its inception, the internet has taken the world by storm.
-Tens of thousands of smaller networks operated and managed by organizations exist within the internet.
-Users connect to the internet using various hardware appliances that communicate through protocols.
+Tens of thousands of smaller networks operated and managed by organizations exist on the internet.
+Users connect to the internet with various hardware appliances that communicate through protocols.

-Billions of devices across the world use the internet.
-An estimated 60% of the world's population has access to the internet as of 2021, per Statista.
-The World Wide Web is the most used service of the internet.
+The internet is the world's largest GAN, with billions of devices using it worldwide.
+Over 67% of the world's population has access to the internet as of October 2024, per Statista.
+The World Wide Web is the most used internet service.
 The web is another term used interchangeably with the internet, but the two aren't the same.
 The web is only one service of the overall internet infrastructure and is generally used as a collection of information and resources.
-Other services include email and File Transfer Protocol (FTP).
+Other services include email and FTP.

 Internet use cases